brentvollebregt/nitratine.net/_posts/2017-12-11-convert-py-to-exe.md

 ### zipimport.ZipImportError: can't find module 'encodings'﻿
 Currently Python 3.7 is not supported by pyinstaller.
 It seems development for 3.7 is currently occurring but I am unsure on how far support for 3.7 is.

-### "Open command window here" isn't shown when I right click?
+### "Open command window here" isn't shown when I shift right click?
 Make sure you are holding down shift.
 If you are using new versions of Windows, this has been replaced by "Open PowerShell Window Here".
 Using this method will work exactly the same for this tutorial; so go ahead and use PowerShell.

 ### 'pip' is not recognized as an internal or external command